Edited by Christopher Leeson

 "Did I talk to him on my phone?"

 I had no interest in keeping that appointment, but I thought I should call and postpone it.
-If I could set things right, I wanted them to be just as smooth as possible for this Evie and her mother.
+If I could set things right before I found my why home, I wanted to do so.
 Consulting my recent calls, I chose to re-ring the unlabeled number listed just before my listed call to Barbara Freeman.